Top-five flood event this spring? Or not?

 North Dakotans love the weather.

-They love to talk about it.
-They love to hate it, often calling the weather here bipolar because of how quickly it can change — sunshine to snow showers in the same hour.
+People here love to talk about the weather.
+They love to hate it, often calling the weather here bi-polar because of how quickly it can change — sunshine to snow showers in the same hour.

 Weather is a constant nemesis, especially after record rainfall last year is setting up this spring to be a potential top-five record flood, according to preliminary outlooks from the National Weather Service.
 The outlooks compare current conditions with previous years to establish potential spring flood levels.
 Specific flood forecasts aren’t created until the spring melt begins.